sozykinsa/GUI4dft/README.md

 python3 gui4dft.py

+Some operating systems may require additional packages to be installed:

+Xubuntu: sudo apt-get install qtbase5-dev

 ## Explanations for the versions of the program

 v1.0 - The version of the program described in the article https://doi.org/10.1016/j.cpc.2021.107843